How to find a director

 - For foreign students, it is advisable to complete their Master's degree (M2) in one of the establishments of the Université Paris-Saclay or the Institut Polytechnique de Paris, which enables them to meet potential supervisors.
 Master's scholarships are offered, for example, by the Fondation Mathématique Jacques Hadamard (FMJH), the Université Paris Saclay or the Fondation l'Ecole Polytechnique.

-- Applicants can consult the list of EDMH supervisors, or the lists of members of EDMH host laboratories, often classified by thematic team.
+- Candidates can find a supervisor by consulting the lists of members of EDMH host laboratories, which are often classified by thematic teams.
 They can also contact an academic supervisor at their enrolment institution (M2 supervisor at Université Paris-Saclay and Institut Polytechnique de Paris, M2 course teacher, tutors, directors of studies, etc.), or the EDMH scientific representative at their institution.

 - Thesis supervisors can propose a thesis topic on the ADUM portal, preferably at least one month before the application deadline.
 Proposed topics will then be posted on a dedicated EDMH website.
 It is possible to direct a proposed subject to a candidate.
 See “For supervisors” below.